ericwq/gskills/docs/xds.md

 Now the connection with xDS server is ready.
 Let's discuss how gRPC communicates with the xDS server via ADS v3 API.
 Here is another map for this stage.
 In this map:

-- yellow box represents the important type and method/function.
+- Yellow box represents the important type and method/function.
 - Green box represents a function run in a dedicated goroutine.
 - Arrow represents the call direction and order.
 - Red dot means there is another map to be continue for that box.